usr-pwd/freeCodeCamp/README.md

 ## About this notes
 All notes and code was written in the Jupyter Notebook environment.
 You can render all `*.ipynb` notebooks without running a local server, GitHub works _somewhat_ fine to you.
-Also, for best experience, you can download files and use [Jupyter/IPython notebook](https://jupyter.org/).
+Also, for best experience, you can download the files and use [Jupyter/IPython notebook](https://jupyter.org/).